saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the migration monitoring window, a status of Log shipping in progress is highlighted.](media/dms-migration-wizard-status-log-files-uploading.png "Migration status")

-You can leave Azure Portal browser window open and come back to check that migration is over.
-This is perfect timing for a break.
+You can leave Azure Portal browser window open and come back to check that migration is complete.
+This is a perfect time for a break.

 ### Task 7: Perform migration cutover